 The human future of collective intelligence

 Collective intelligence is on display in virtually every business, every day, although few may be aware of it.
 AI represents the opportunity for business to augment collective intelligence in very real ways, improving their operations and strategic performance.
 But the human element remains vital – while many fear that AI will replace humans, the more likely future will see humans and computers interact in complex ways to improve the performance of both.
 As augmented intelligence advances, business will evolve with it – and for those who stand at the leading edge of this process, the rewards will be rich.

 THOMAS W. MALONE

 Patrick J McGovern (1959) Professor of Management, and Founding Director of the MIT Center for Collective Intelligence

-He has published his groundbreaking research in the book The Future of Work and in over 100 articles, research papers, and book chapters.
-He holds 11 patents, cofounded three software companies, and is quoted in numerous publications such as Fortune, The New York Times, and Wired.
+His groundbreaking research has been published in the book The Future of Work and in over 100 articles, research papers, and book chapters.
+He holds 11 patents, has co-founded three software companies, and is quoted in numerous publications such as Fortune, the New York Times, and Wired.

-He is also co-Faculty Director of the MIT Artificial Intelligence: Implications for Business Strategy program, where he has guided program design and will share his experience and in-depth subject knowledge through a number of course videos.
+Malone is also Co-Faculty Director of the MIT Artificial Intelligence: Implications for Business Strategy online short course, where he guides the program design, and shares his experience and in-depth subject knowledge through the course material.

 - 1 Guszcza, J and Schwartz, J. (Jan, 2019).
 ‘Superminds: how humans and machines can work together’.
 Retrieved from Deloitte.